 History of Napa/Nappa

-In order for us to understand more about the napa name, let us understand its history.
+For us to understand more about the napa name, let us understand its history.

 Its history starts with the native American tribes.
-They roamed and lived prior to settlers moving in from Europe.
+They roamed and lived before settlers moved in from Europe.
 During those times there were two tribes.
 The Wappo tribe and the Wapin tribe.
 When the nonnatives came and mixed with the locals they tried to pronounce local words.
 Napa is accordingly an English way of saying a native American local word.
 This local word inspired the name of a city.
 As such the city's name is the city of Napa.
 It was founded in 1847 and became Napa, California, after 1849.

 Who Invented Napa Leather?